 Why was I charged after a reservation was cancelled?

-Vrbo bills commissions and certain reservation-related fees through monthly invoices rather than deducting them from reservation payouts.
+Vrbo invoices commissions, subscription fees, and certain reservation-related charges through monthly billing rather than deducting them from reservation payouts.

-As a result, charges related to a cancelled reservation may appear on a future invoice and be charged to the credit card on file in your Vrbo account.
+As a result, charges related to a cancelled reservation may appear on a future Vrbo invoice.

-If you have questions about a specific invoice charge, contact Vrbo Support directly, as invoice calculations and billing are managed by Vrbo.
+If you have questions about a specific invoice or charge, contact Vrbo Support directly.

 What happens if the credit card on my Vrbo account expires?